nguyendv/data-structures-and-algorithms-class/Slide.md

 - Primitive data types: types are built-in, provided by language creators
 - Abstract data types: types are constructed from built-ins, usually from language users

+*The difference between data type and data structure?*
+- Data structures represent structures of a real world data.
+It's language-independent.
+- Data types are language-dependent.
+A data type is a construct for its variables:
+    - What values the variables can take
+    - What operations can be operated on the variables.

+Data structures are used to implement complex, or non primitive, data types.

 ### Built data types
 ```Python
 number = 1